Introduction of the Mauritanian Iron Ore Train

 In our opinion, taking this option greatly decreases the enjoyment levels of the journey and makes for an even less comfortable ride than than an empty freight car that already provides a guaranteed view of the desert, with both sunset and moonset (yep, it exists and it is incredible here in the Sahara).

 Whether your riding in the open freight car or the passenger wagon, you won’t sleep much.
 The ride is incredibly bumpy and noisy.
 You’ll experience what we here at YPT have nicknamed the “sonic boom”.
 This is the tremors and loud noises caused when the freight cars slam into each other.
 You can expect your entire body to shake with the very loud noise caused by this, at any given time.
 It certainly gets the adrenaline pumping and we feel that it only adds more to this unique experience.
-Due to the lack of sleep during the journey, we prepare immediate accommodation on arrival (roughly 3:00am) in the town of Choum.
+We prepare immediate accommodation on arrival in the town of Choum or Nouadhibou for those weary travellers.

 You may think that the desert is always hot, but the truth is that when the sun goes down, the temperature sinks dramatically.
 Throwing in the wind-chill factor and it can get freezing past midnight.
 Therefore, it is absolutely essential to bring warm clothes and blankets with you for the journey.
 One other advantage of riding in the empty freight car is that you’ll be able to move around to warm yourself up.
 For those who hate nothing more than being cold you may even bring thermals, a thermos of hot water or borrow some leftover coal to brew Saharan tea on the spot.